AmielP/DailyLogAppProject/README.md

 - Users can now open and save files on any drive they wish.
 No longer are they restrained to the shackles of grief and separation.

-Update vAlpha 1.5.0:
+Update vAlpha 1.2.5:
 - Bug fixes
-- Menu options are now fully operational and users have full access to each item option.
+- Menu option "New" is fully operational
+- Shortcut keys for "Send" and "Cancel" have been created

 When hitting the "Send" button, you are always prompted to choose a directory in which to save the file.
 To continue opening the previous the log, be sure to only save the file in the same directory it was created.
 To create a new daily log chain, just save the log file in a different directory.

+For Shortcut Keys:
+- Ctrl + S || Ctrl + Shift + S = "Send"
+- Ctrl + Q = "Cancel"

 DO NOT CHANGE THE NAME OF THE FILE WHEN SAVING!